-Staff and governors at Fritchley CofE (Aided) Primary and Nursery School will have an induction appropriate to their roles, which will include organisation vision/ethos, aspirations, and expectations of all staff, as well as what is considered acceptable and what is not.
-New staff will also receive information about systems within the school/college which support safeguarding, including online safety and copies of policies; this includes:
+Staff and governors at Fritchley CE Primary and Nursery School will have an induction appropriate to their roles, which will include organisation vision/ethos, aspirations, and expectations of all staff, as well as what is considered acceptable and what is not.
+New staff will also receive information about systems within the school which support safeguarding, including online safety and copies of policies; this includes:

-- Child protection/ safeguarding policy, which includes how the school/college deals with child-on-child abuse - School/college behaviour policy, which includes school/college measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying - Staff behaviour (code of conduct) policy, which includes acceptable use of technologies/mobile devices, online filtering and monitoring processes utilised and expectations associated with this, staff/learner relationship and communications, including the use of social media.
-The policy also incorporates low-level concerns, allegations against staff and whistleblowing - The safeguarding response to children who are absent from education - The safeguarding response to child-on-child abuse - The role and names of the designated safeguarding lead, their deputy, the designated teacher for looked after children, the senior mental health lead, and the designated governor
+- Child protection/ safeguarding policy, which includes how the school deals with child-onchild abuse - School behaviour policy, which includes school measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying - Staff behaviour (code of conduct) policy, which includes acceptable use of technologies/mobile devices, staff/learner relationship and communications, including the use of social media.
+The policy also incorporates low-level concerns, allegations against staff and whistleblowing - The safeguarding response to children who go missing from education - The safeguarding response to child-on-child abuse - The role and names of the designated safeguarding lead, their deputy/ies, the designated teacher for looked after children, the senior mental health lead and the designated governor.